-The CWWC deliberated issues related to the CWC and advised the Council on the implementation thereof.
-Guidance was given to the South African delegation attending the Conference of States Parties to the CWC.
+The CWWC deliberated issues related to the Chemical Weapons Convention (CWC) and advised the Council on the implementation thereof.
+Guidance was given to the South African delegation attending the Conference of States Parties to the CWC, and the National Authorities meeting.

-The CWWC consisted of experts from the Council, the Non-Proliferation Secretariat; Protechnik Laboratories (a division of Armscor SOC Limited); DIRCO; SSA; the Department of Agriculture, Land Reform and Rural Development (DALRRD); the South African National Defence Force (SANDF): Office of the Surgeon-General; the Chemical and Allied Industry Association; and co-opted members.
+The CWWC consisted of experts from the Council, the Non-Proliferation Secretariat, Protechnik Laboratories (a division of Armscor SOC Limited), DIRCO, SSA, the Department of Agriculture, Land Reform and Rural Development (DALRRD), and the South African National Defence Force (SANDF): Office of the Surgeon-General, Chemical and Allied Industries Association and co-opted members.